akhan003/go-hubspot/generated/v3/marketing_events_beta/docs/MarketingEventsExternalApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiArchiveRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiArchiveBatchRequest struct via the builder pattern

 Name | Type | Description  | Notes